Floobits/news/_posts/2016-01-25-lodash-v400-not-all-bugs-are-created-equal.md

   - Bugs
   - JavaScript
   - Tech
+excerpt_separator: <!--more-->
 ---

-On January 13th (two weeks ago), Lodash v4.0 [was released](https://github.com/lodash/lodash/releases/tag/4.0.0).
-After waiting a week for others to shake out the bugs, I branched our projects, bumped the lodash dependency, and fixed compatibility issues.
-I tried [lodash-migrate](https://github.com/lodash/lodash-migrate), but it wasn't particularly useful.
-Since it works by running all lodash functions twice (once with the old version and once with the new), any code with side effects will trigger a false positive or just break.
-Instead, I
+On January 13th (two weeks ago), [Lodash](https://lodash.com/) v4.0 [was released](https://github.com/lodash/lodash/releases/tag/4.0.0).
+After waiting a week (for others to shake out the bugs), I branched our repos, bumped the lodash dependency in them, and fixed compatibility issues.
+I tried [lodash-migrate](https://github.com/lodash/lodash-migrate), but it wasn't particularly useful. `lodash-migrate` works by running all lodash functions twice (once with the old version and once with the new), then logging if the results are different.
+That means any code with side effects will trigger a false positive or just break.
+Instead, I read [the v4.0 changelog](https://github.com/lodash/lodash/wiki/Changelog#compatibility-warnings) and reviewed every incompatible call in our codebase.
+(This wasn't as hard as it sounds.
+There were only a few dozen.)
 After reviewing, testing, and manually poking around after deploying to staging, I deployed the new release to prod.
 Success!

-...or maybe not.
-Soon after deploying to prod, I noticed increased load on our back-end servers.
+...or maybe not.<!--more--> Soon after deploying, I noticed increased load on our back-end servers.
 When I ssh'd in to diagnose the issue, I saw that our back-end was replicating data like crazy.
-This didn't endanger the data, but it was incredibly wasteful.
-Digging deeper, I noticed that if a single buffer in a workspace was changed, the entire contents of the workspace were copied during the next replication pass.
+This didn't endanger any information, but it was incredibly wasteful.
+Digging deeper, I noticed that if a single buffer in a workspace had changed, the entire contents of the workspace were copied in the next replication pass.
+Clearly, the lodash upgrade was responsible for this behavior, but how?
 I went back to my editor and looked at the code responsible:

 {% highlight javascript linenos linenostart=187 %}
 ...